All Episodes

 But that was one of the bricks in the load that led me to conclude I have to step away from the department if we're to close this case credibly.

-Well, it concerned me because we were at the point where we had refused to confirm the existence, as we typically do, of an investigation for months, and it was getting to a place where that looked silly because the campaigns were talking about interacting with the FBI in the course of our work.
+Well, it concerned me because we were at the point where we had refused to confirm the existence, as we typically do, of an investigation for months.

-The Clinton campaign at the time was using all kinds of euphemisms, security review matters, things like that for what was going on.
+The Clinton campaign at the time was using all kinds of euphemisms, security review, matters, things like that, for what was going on.

-We were getting to a place where the Attorney Joe and I were both going to have to testify and talk publicly about it, and I want to know was she going to authorize us to confirm we had an investigation?
+We were getting to a place where the Attorney General and I were both going to have to testify and talk publicly about it.

-And she said, Yes, but don't call it that, call it a matter.
+And she said, yes, but don't call it that, call it a matter.

-And I said, Why would I do that?
+And I said, why would I do that?

 And she said, just call it a matter.